A museum founded in 1471, on the hill where Rome began

 The complex spreads across three connected buildings around Piazza del Campidoglio:

-• Palazzo dei Conservatori: sculptures, bronzes and the Capitoline Picture Gallery.
+• Palazzo dei Conservatori: sculptures, bronzes and the Capitoline Picture Gallery (Pinacoteca).

 • Palazzo Nuovo: the great collection of ancient sculpture and the imperial portraits.